-Some other Government of India Organizations have also expressed their interest to utilize GATE 2021 score for their recruitment purpose.
+Some other Government of India Organizations may also utilize GATE 2022 score for their recruitment purpose.

 Note: GATE qualification does not assure a PSU job, as that depends on the recruitment procedure of the concerned PSU.
 GATE committee is NOT responsible for any employment opportunities.
 The qualified candidates must check newspapers and other reliable sources for any such information.
 GATE committee is NOT liable to any legal obligations related to jobs.